hampoelz/Capacitor-NodeJS/README.md

  +-- README.md
 ```

-Now we can send messages from the NodeJS layer and wait for them in our Capacitor App:
+Now in our Capacitor app we can send messages from the NodeJS layer and wait for them:
 ```typescript
 import { NodeJS } from 'capacitor-nodejs';